BackupTheBerlios/hjb-svn/trunk/docs/rst/read-connection-metadata.rst

   supplies about the connection.

-This **GET** request retrieves the provider-supplied metadata about the connection with the specified URI.
+This **GET** request retrieves the provider-supplied metadata about the connection whose identified by the root of URL.
 This command

 * is idempotent during the lifetime of a connection, i.e, it can be sent more than once to the same URI, and will return the same